C

 Animates changes in rotation values

 Animations are created by applying animation types to property values.
 Animation types will interpolate property values to create smooth transitions.
-As well, state transitions may assign animations to state changes.
+Also, state transitions may assign animations to state changes.

 To create an animation, use an appropriate animation type for the type of the property that is to be animated, and apply the animation depending on the type of behavior that is required.